forbesw17/LowGradeAcrade/README.md

 ### Space Invaders
 Defend Earth against descending alien invaders in this classic arcade shooter.
 Command your spaceship, blast enemies, and dodge incoming fire.
 Can you save humanity from annihilation?

-### Pong
+### Tetris
-Experience the classic arcade showdown of Pong.
-Control your paddle, bounce the ball, and outsmart your opponent in this addictive game of skill and reflexes.
+Arrange falling blocks into complete lines to clear them from the board.
+With increasing speed and complexity, challenge yourself to clear as many lines as possible without reaching the top.
+Master the art of spatial reasoning and quick decision-making in this iconic puzzle game.

 ## Developer Installation Steps